 Watch this video to find out more about what it looks like and where to find it.

-When your Google Fiber system is installed, the installation specialist uses a wall plate to cover the hole drilled to bring the fiber cable into your home.
-The small box attached to the wall plate is called a Fiber Jack.
-The Fiber Jack (GFLT100, GFLT110, GFLT300, or GFLT132) is an Optical Network Terminal (ONT).
+When Google Fiber internet is installed, the installation specialist uses a wall plate to cover the spot where fiber cable enters your home.
+The small box attached to this wall plate is called a Fiber Jack.

 The fiber cable from outside your home attaches to a special port on one side of the Fiber Jack.
-The GFLT100 and GFLT132 have a power cord that plugs into a standard electrical outlet.
+The GFLT100, GFLT132, GOGP220C, and GOGP222C models have a power cord that plugs into a standard electrical outlet.
 The GFLT110 and GFLT300 both get their power from the router and don't require a power cable.

 Troubleshoot your Fiber Jack